javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 # Function expressions and arrows

-In Javascript a function is not a "magical language structure", but a special kind of value.
+In JavaScript a function is not a "magical language structure", but a special kind of value.

 The syntax that we used before is called *Function Declaration*: